 |I'm good, thank you!||Tôi khoẻ, cám ơn bạn!||Toy kwe, kham un ban|

 |My name's…||Tôi tên là…||Toy ten la|

 |Can you speak English?||Ban noi tieng anh duoc khong?||Banh noi thien an durkh khom|

 |Can you give a discount?||Bớt được không?||Bot duoc kong|

 |I don't need it||Tôi không cần món này||Toy kong kern mon ney|

-Besides, if you travel with us, you are welcomed to ask your local guides to teach you some useful Vietnamese phrases.
+Also, if you travel with us, you are welcome to ask your local guides to teach you some useful Vietnamese phrases.
 They will be very glad to.

 Vietnam has so much to offer.
 Besides what I mentioned above, you can wander along Hoi An's quaint streets, hike through the picturesque hills of Sapa, or just relax at one of the beautiful beaches in Vietnam … Just tell us your travel interests or ideas, we can tailor-make a Vietnam vacation for you accordingly.
 For any inquiry, you can reach us at .